Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ## Rule ID management  {#rule-id-management}

-RuleID minimum length MUST be 8 bits, and RECOMMENDED length is 8 bits.
-RuleID MSB is encoded in the LoRaWAN FPort as described in
+RuleID MUST be 8 bits, encoded in the LoRaWAN FPort as described in
 {{lorawan-schc-payload}}.
 LoRaWAN supports up to 223 application FPorts in the range \[1;223\] as defined in section 4.3.2 of {{lora-alliance-spec}}, it implies that RuleID MSB SHOULD be inside this range.
 An application MAY reserve some